dnidever/turbospectrum/README.rst

         :target: http://turbospectrum.readthedocs.io/

-See `the documentation <http://turbospectrum.readthedocs.io>`_ for information on how to install and use Spyderwebb.
+See `the documentation <http://turbospectrum.readthedocs.io>`_ for information on how to install and use Turbospectrum.

 License
 -------